Viz10/SoftwareDesign/README.md

 # SoftwareDesign
-The project contains 2 branches :
+The project contains 3 branches :
 1. Warehouse implemented using MVC pattern with plain .razor pages
-2. Warehouse implemented using Blazor components.
+2. Warehouse implemented using Blazor server compoents.
+3. Warehouse implemented using Blazor WebAssembly with APIs , microservices and cqrs pattern.